Dante4Data/Contact-Center-Analystics-Project/README.md

 ## Value and Application

 This project is distinct because it focuses on the specific needs of WFM teams from call data.
-By analyzing how sentiment and customer satisfaction (CSAT) relate to AHT and SLAs over time across channels of contact, this project provides actionable insights that directly influence operational efficiency and agent performance.
+By analyzing how sentiment and customer satisfaction (CSAT) relate to AHT and SLAs over time across channels of contact, this project provides actionable insights that directly influence operational efficiency and workforce performance.

 ### **How the Data Was Collected**